djsplice/djsplice.github.io/_posts/2023-02-23-Beacon-Probe.md

   remove: true
 share: true
 ---
+The Beacon probe is a bed plate surface scanner that can create a thousand point bed mesh with sub-micron accuracy at 500mm/sec.
+It also acts as a Z end-stop switch which can be used for Z homing and bed leveling.

 <!--more-->
 ## Did someone say Bacon?
 The Beacon probe is a bed plate surface scanner that can create a thousand point bed mesh with sub-micron accuracy at 500mm/sec.
 It also acts as a Z end-stop switch which can be used for Z homing and bed leveling.